Are Micro Chips Being Implanted In Humans?

 Debunking GPS Tracking Myths

-GPS devices are used for a wealth of different applications ranging from senior safety to fleet tracking vehicle management, but one of the more popular requests by consumers is for a GPS tracking chip to be implanted under the skin of their children for personal safety.
-What these online shoppers want is for a method to monitor their kids to ensure safety.
-Although every parent can understand the desire to use every available technological resource to safeguard their children, sometimes the line between reality and fiction can get blurred.
-This is the case with real-time GPS trackers that allegedly can be implanted under the skin of a person.
-Lets be very clear, there is no such thing as a GPS tracking chip that can be implanted under the skin to monitor a person.
-The primary reason for this technology not being available is because of power.
+The primary reason an implantable RFID chip is not a viable option as human tracking devices is because of power.
 Think about it for a moment.
-Real-time GPS trackers such as the SilverCloud are roughly the size of an iPhone.
-This is because the device needs to be powered by an internal lithium ion battery pack.
-Having a device the size of an iPhone under the skin would not be very effective.
-If a GPS tracker was designed to be so small to where it could be placed under the skin, which wouldn’t be an option due to other components of the tracker being large, how would the device be powered?
-The reality is that technology simply hasn’t advanced far enough to where GPS components and a power source can be engineered small enough to actually be implanted under the skin.
-Therefore, such an application is a myth.
+Real-time GPS devices that utilize location-based data from the Global Positioning System are roughly one inch by two inches.
+The reason for this size is that the monitoring device needs to be powered by an internal lithium-ion battery pack.
+Having an RFID microchip that large under the skin would not be very effective.
+If a GPS tracker was designed to be so small to where it could be implanted in the skin, which wouldn’t be an option due to other components of the tracker being large, how would the device be powered?
+The answer is it couldn’t be powered The reality is that technology simply hasn’t advanced far enough to where GPS components and a power source can be engineered small enough to actually be implanted under the skin.
+Therefore, such an application as involuntary microchipping is a myth.

-Unfortunately, no GPS device is capable of being implanted under the skin, but that doesn’t mean personal tracking solutions aren’t available to enhance safety.
-For example, GPS tracking bracelet watches are on the market that allow caregivers to monitor seniors battling memory related illness or children with special needs.
-These GPS trackers typically provide 40 continuous hours of tracking data and offer web-based monitoring so people in different areas can access the data with username and pass code.
-The personal tracking systems also include alerting features that will transmit notifications if a person leaves a safe zone, providing instant real-time access to the whereabouts of a individual in case of a emergency.
+Personal tracking systems also include alerting features that will transmit notifications if a person leaves a safe zone, providing instant real-time access to the whereabouts of an individual in case of an emergency.
 GPS trackers may not be able to be implanted under the skin of a person yet but that doesn’t mean solutions aren’t available for personal tracking.
 With GPS bracelets capable of offering live tracking families can enhance safety and be alerted the moment a loved one is in trouble.